 Currently, Vertech is the only company in Australasia to achieve this ABS “approved external specialist” accreditation.

-For more information on how we can help and provide you with a UAV Inspection solution, please get in touch via the contacts page.
+For more information on how we can help and provide you with a UAV Inspection solution, please get in touch via the contact page.